Fred Warmsley

-Fred Welton Warmsley III (born September 22,1987), is an American record producer and sound artist from Sacramento, California.
-Initially known for his work with the New York City-based hip hop collective Pro Era, he has since been known for producing in multiple genres including breakcore, ambient and noise music, releasing eight extended plays and two long plays since 2013, including the critically acclaimed Alternate/Endings.
-His debut studio album under the name Dedekind Cut, although no at all related to Dedekind Music helped him capitalized his music and the entitled $uccessor, was released in November 2016.
+Fred Welton Warmsley III (born September 22, 1987) is an American record producer and sound artist from Sacramento, California.
+Initially known for his work with the East Coast hip hop collective Pro Era, he has since produced in several genres including breakcore, ambient and noise music.
+He has released eight extended plays and two albums since 2013, including his critically acclaimed debut Alternate/Endings (2013) and its follow-up, $uccessor (2016).

 Career

 2010–2012: Early career and work with Pro Era

 Warmsley, then known as Lee Bannon, first began to receive attention after self-releasing a number of homemade beat tapes from 2010 to 2012, eventually leading to collaborations with California rappers Souls of Mischief, Hieroglyphics and fellow producer The Alchemist.
 Soon after, Warmsley was introduced to Joey Bada$$ and the rest of Pro Era through a mutual friend.
 Bannon signed on as Pro Era's touring DJ in 2012 and doing production for Joey Badas$$' third mixtape Summer Knights.
 He appeared alongside Joey Bada$$ and The Roots when they performed "Waves" live on Late Night with Jimmy Fallon on November 2, 2012.